CTC (TV station): 1995 – The beginning of the end

 Soon after CTC was purchased by Southern Cross Broadcasting (as it was then known), the newsroom was subject to extensive staff cuts.
 The cancellation of the half-hour weekend bulletin was the most obvious sign things were changing.
 In Canberra, the news was re-branded Ten Capital Eyewitness News, encapsulating the station's rebrand.

 Over the next five years, limited resources were invested into the newsroom and technical glitches were becoming more obvious to viewers.
 Ten year old camera tapes were having to be reused with tape wear showing on screen.
 Sound desks from the early 1970s were also beginning to fail leading to breaks in audio on-air.
 Despite the lack of investment in technical equipment, the CTC newsroom maintained its selection of local and national stories and broad coverage of international news.

-By 1997, the bulletin had simplified its name to Ten Capital News.
+By May 1997, the bulletin had simplified its name to Ten Capital News.
 The 1990s had been a decade of soft ratings for Network Ten and the legacy of CTC's 'Channel 7' glory days had long been forgotten.
-Owners Southern Cross Broadcasting tapped the final nail in the coffin of the locally produced news bulletin in 2001 blaming declining audience and the expense of upgrading equipment for digital broadcasting.
+Owners Southern Cross Broadcasting tapped the final nail in the coffin of the locally produced news bulletin on 22 November 2001 blaming declining audience and the expense of upgrading equipment for digital broadcasting.
 The axing, in the same year as Prime cancelled its half-hour local bulletin in Canberra, sparked an Australian Broadcasting Authority investigation into regional television news.
 No news bulletins were restored as a result.

 Local news was re-introduced to the station in 2004 in the form of three-minute updates at various times of the day.
 The news updates were produced by Southern Cross News and aired from the CTC Canberra studios.
 A local half-hour magazine program called State Focus also commenced production at this time to contribute to minimum local content rules.
-State Focus aired on Sunday mornings before Meet the Press.
+At the time of its debut, State Focus aired on Saturdays at noon.
+State Focus later aired on Sunday mornings before Meet the Press.

 From the end of 2001 CTC aired the one-hour weekday state and half-hour weekend national 10 News First bulletins from TEN Sydney at 5 pm.
 CTC would later carry The Project and The Bolt Report.
 State level and national news updates from TEN Sydney were also broadcast.